CSA-FEDERATE/Proposed-BuildingBlocks/BB-CSC-TC/RapidPrototyping/BB_EclipseAutoWRX.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+AutoWRX enables rapid prototyping of SDV applications using the digital.auto playground.
+Developers model vehicle APIs (based on COVESA VSS), create prototypes in-browser, and validate concepts with the dreamKIT toolchain.
+Access the platform at https://www.digital.auto/ and source at https://github.com/eclipse-autowrx.

 ## Known Implementation
 https://github.com/eclipse-autowrx